 Does a ghostwriter do all of the writing?

 That depends on the client.
 Some people come up with an entire manuscript before engaging a ghostwriter.
 Others work closely with the ghostwriter to hammer out the book together.
 Still others provide the general idea, then let the ghost create the manuscript.
 The way you work with your ghostwriter is up to you.

 While the ghostwriter does most or all of the writing, the client—that’s you—owns the rights and receives all the credit.

 Ghostwriters are generally paid in installments as the work progresses.
 Most professional ghostwriters do not work on spec; that is, they do not write your book in exchange for a percentage of its future earnings.

 Is it possible for a ghostwriter to write well in several genres?

-An experienced ghostwriter is an expert at creating books from information and ideas in several areas.
-It’s not necessary to be an expert in the topic; what’s most important is the ability to understand material and explain it clearly to the readers.
+An experienced ghostwriter is an expert at turning ideas and information into books in numerous genres.
+It’s not necessary for a ghost to be an expert on the topic.
+What’s most important is his or her ability to understand the material and explain it clearly to the readers.